Ratio of Debt-to-Income

 Understanding the qualifying ratio

-Most underwriting for conventional loans needs a qualifying ratio of 28/36.
-An FHA loan will usually allow for a higher debt load, reflected in a higher (29/41) ratio.
+Most underwriting for conventional mortgages requires a qualifying ratio of 28/36.
+FHA loans are less restrictive, requiring a 29/41 ratio.

-For these ratios, the first number is how much (by percent) of your gross monthly income that can go toward housing costs.
-This ratio is figured on your total payment, including hazard insurance, homeowners' dues, PMI - everything that constitutes the payment.
+For these ratios, the first number is the percentage of your gross monthly income that can go toward housing costs.
+This ratio is figured on your total payment, including homeowners' insurance, homeowners' dues, PMI - everything.

-The second number is what percent of your gross income every month that can be applied to housing costs and recurring debt together.
-For purposes of this ratio, debt includes payments on credit cards, car payments, child support, and the like.
+The second number is the maximum percentage of your gross monthly income that should be spent on housing costs and recurring debt together.
+Recurring debt includes payments on credit cards, auto payments, child support, etcetera.

 With a 29/41 (FHA) qualifying ratio

-If you want to calculate pre-qualification numbers on your own income and expenses, we offer a Loan Pre-Qualification Calculator.
+If you'd like to run your own numbers, we offer a Loan Pre-Qualification Calculator.

-Don't forget these are just guidelines.
-We will be thrilled to go over pre-qualification to help you figure out how large a mortgage you can afford.
+Remember these ratios are only guidelines.
+We will be happy to pre-qualify you to help you determine how much you can afford.

 Augusta Mortgage Solutions can answer questions about these ratios and many others.
-Give us a call at 706-860-5514.
+Call us at 706-860-5514.